GerritCodeReview/k8s-gerrit/helm-charts/gerrit/README.md

 | `ingress.tls.cert`              | Public SSL server certificate                                     | `-----BEGIN CERTIFICATE-----`     |
 | `ingress.tls.key`               | Private SSL server certificate                                    | `-----BEGIN RSA PRIVATE KEY-----` |

+***note
+For graceful shutdown to work with an ingress, the ingress controller has to be configured to gracefully close the connections as well.
+***

 ### Git garbage collection

 | Parameter                           | Description                                                      | Default                  |